suada-a/penny-stock-sentiment-analysis/README.md

 - yfinance

 ## License
-The project is licensed under te MIT license - see [LICENSE.txt](./LICENSE.txt)
+The project is licensed under the MIT license - see [LICENSE.txt](./LICENSE.txt)